ahpohl/libabbaurora/README.md

 [![Build Status](https://travis-ci.com/ahpohl/libabbaurora.svg?branch=master)](https://travis-ci.com/ahpohl/libabbaurora)
 # Overview

 The Aurora protocol is used by ABB to control/monitor their power devices (inverters, central inverters, etc) over a RS485 bus.
 Usually inverters are capable of the Aurora Protocol as well as Modbus RTU protocol.
-This library requires the inverter to be conneced with RS485/Aurora protocol and implements the basic functions to communicate with the inverter as found in the [Communication Protocol V4.2](./docs/pdf/AuroraCommunicationProtocol_4_2.pdf).
-It does not support other devices such as the Aurora Central or the Junction Box.
-The library is written in plain C++ and runs on SBCs such as the Raspberry Pi 3/4 or the Odroid C2/C4.
-Hence it does not need the Arduino Core for compilation as the other Arduino/esp libraries already on GitHub do.
+This library requires the inverter to be conneced with RS485/Aurora protocol and does not support other devices such as the Aurora Central or the Junction Box.

+The library is written in plain C++ and implements the basic functions to communicate with the inverter as found in [Aurora Communication Protocol V4.2](./docs/pdf/AuroraCommunicationProtocol_4_2.pdf).
+It runs on SBCs such as the Raspberry Pi 3/4 or the Odroid C2/C4 and does not need the Arduino Core for compilation as the other Arduino/esp libraries already on GitHub do.

 # Documentation